A common complaint from Scrum teams is that “daily huddles are boring,” and so it’s hard for developers to focus or stay engaged.

 To solve this problem, we recommend switching to asynchronous daily huddles with Geekbot.

-- Geekbot integrates with Slack (and soon MS Teams), which helps it fit neatly into your organization.
+- Geekbot integrates with Slack and MS Teams, which helps it fit neatly into your organization.

 - Geekbot is easy to schedule